Blue card system statistics

 Supporting Aboriginal and Torres Strait Islander communities

 We are committed to breaking down barriers for First Nations Queenslanders by providing more support through each step of the blue card process.
-In 2024–25 Blue Card Services will:
+In 2024–25 Blue Card Services:

-- continue to implement the Safe children and strong communities strategy and action plan
+- continued to implement the Safe children and strong communities strategy and action plan

-- expand our dedicated team of identified liaison officers that help First Nations stakeholders with the blue card application and assessment processes, and provide a cultural lens on the decision-making process
+- expanded our dedicated team of identified liaison officers that help First Nations stakeholders with the blue card application and assessment processes, and provide a cultural lens on the decision-making process

-- provide targeted cultural capability training for staff
+- provided targeted cultural capability training for staff

-- develop education resources and podcasts for First Nations communities and individuals, and provide free, tailored workshops in-person and online
+- provided free, tailored workshops in-person and online

-- increase attendance in remote communities and—at community events—give people the opportunity to learn about the blue card system, eligibility and how to apply.
+- increased attendance in remote communities and—at community events—gave people the opportunity to learn about the blue card system, eligibility and how to apply.

-Our dedicated team of professionals—including identified liaison officers—continues to provide practical support to First Nations applicants and employers.
-Since 1 July 2024 this included travelling to Mornington Island, Palm Island, Kowanyama, Yarrabah, Thursday Island and Aurukun to provide one-on-one support to applicants engaging in the blue card application and assessment processes.
+Our dedicated team of professionals—including identified liaison officers—continued to provide practical support to First Nations applicants and employers.
+Since 1 July 2024 this has included travelling to Mornington Island, Palm Island, Kowanyama, Yarrabah, Thursday Island, Aurukun, Lockhart River, Woorabinda, Cherbourg, Mossman, Hope Vale, Coen, Normanton, and Doomadgee— to provide one-to-one support to applicants engaging in the blue card application and assessment processes.

-We have also completed an outreach visit to Toowoomba to assist First Nations applicants with their blue card applications.
+We also completed outreach visits to Toowoomba, Warick, Townsville, Mt Isa, Logan, Hervey Bay, and Maryborough and Inala to assist First Nations applicants with their blue card applications.

-To assist First Nations stakeholders to have a better understanding of the blue card system, we launched the Yarn with Jess podcast series.
+In 2022, we launched the Yarn with Jess podcast series to assist First Nations stakeholders to have a better understanding of the blue card system.
 In the first series, Jess—a proud Bidjara woman—presented 15 episodes with a number of guests to discuss all things blue card.
-The second series of this podcast was launched and remains popular with stakeholders.
+Since then, the second series of this podcast was launched and remains popular with stakeholders.

 Find out more about how we support First Nations communities.